 The basic mechanics behind solar photovoltaic (PV) technology are simple.
-Your panels capture direct sunlight and convert this free energy into clean electricity for your home or business.
+Your panels capture direct sunlight and convert this free energy into clean electricity.

 But what happens during the winter when it’s cloudy, cold, and snowing?